-- 4.6 The Audit and Risk Management Committee also monitors procedures to ensure the rotation of external audit engagement partners every five years as required by the Corporations Act.
-Qube's audit engagement partners rotated at the conclusion of Qube's 2017 AGM. - 4.7 If circumstances arise where it becomes necessary to replace the external auditor, the ARMC would formalise a process for the selection and appointment of a new auditor and recommend to the Board the auditor to be appointed to fill the vacancy.
+- 4.6 The ARMC also monitors procedures to ensure the rotation of external audit engagement partners every five years as required by the Corporations Act.
+Qube's audit engagement partners rotated at the conclusion of Qube's 2017 AGM and there will be another rotation of partners at the conclusion of Qube's 2022 AGM. - 4.7 If circumstances arise where it becomes necessary to replace the external auditor, the ARMC would formalise a process for the selection and appointment of a new auditor and recommend to the Board the auditor to be appointed to fill the vacancy.
 Policies are also in place to restrict the type of non-audit services which can be provided by the external auditor and there is a detailed review of non-audit fees paid to the external auditor. - 4.8 Qube's external auditor is PwC Australia.
-All ARMC papers are available to the external auditor, the auditor is invited to and does attend all Committee meetings and is available to Committee members at any time.
-The auditor also attends Qube's AGM to answer any questions from shareholders. - 4.9 As Qube's external auditor, PwC is required to confirm its independence and compliance with specified independence standards on a half-yearly basis.
-This declaration is contained in the Annual Report. - 4.10 During the Reporting Period, the Board through the ARMC, reviewed Qube's external audit requirements and the appointment of Qube's current auditor.
-A range of factors was considered including the expectation that Qube will be undergo a period of operational and managerial transition due to the change in the Managing Director, monetisation of the Moorebank property assets, and consequential organisational changes resulting from these developments.
-The Board ultimately determined, based on a recommendation from the ARMC, to approve the continuing appointment of PwC as Qube's external auditor for a further short-term period.
+All ARMC papers are available to the external auditor and other PwC personnel involved with Qube's audit who are invited to and do attend Committee meetings.
+The external auditor is available to Committee members at any time and also attends Qube's AGMs to answer any questions from shareholders. - 4.9 As Qube's external auditor, PwC is required to confirm its independence and compliance with specified independence standards on a half-yearly basis.
+This declaration is contained in the 2022 Annual Report. - 4.10 During the Reporting Period, the Board through the ARMC, reviewed Qube's external audit requirements and the appointment of Qube's current auditor.
+A range of factors was considered including the expectation that Qube will be undergo a period of operational and managerial transition due to the change in management structure, completion of the Moorebank monetisation and consequential structural and managerial changes (principally dissolution of the Property Division).

+4.11 As a result of this review, the Board determined, based on a recommendation from the ARMC, to approve the continuing appointment of PwC as Qube's external auditor throughout the Reporting Period.